Public Health Wales monitors uptake of seasonal influenza immunisation each year.

 Latest report

-- 2023/24 saw a mild level of influenza activity compared to the previous season.
-The sentinel GP ILI consultation rate was above baseline levels for only 2 weeks, much shorter than average (13.5 weeks) and did not reach medium activity levels.
+- 2024/25 saw a medium level of influenza activity compared to previous seasons.
+The sentinel GP ILI consultation rate was above baseline levels for 11 weeks, similar to the average (13.5 weeks) and was at medium activity levels for 6 weeks.

 - Overall, influenza A(H1N1)pdm09 was the dominant influenza virus.

-- Uptake was 39.1% in patients younger than 65 years in one or more clinical risk groups, which is a decrease compared to 44.2% in 2022/23.
-Uptake among clinical risk groups was highest in patients with diabetes (51.4%) and lowest in those who were morbidly obese (34.6%).
+- Uptake was 36.9% in patients younger than 65 years in one or more clinical risk groups, which is a decrease compared to 39.1% in 2023/24.
+Uptake among clinical risk groups was highest in patients with diabetes (48.5%) and lowest in the morbidly obese (32.1%).

 Historical reports